Measurement Conversions

 - Area of a parallelogram equals base times altitude

-- To find side of an inscribed square, multiply diameter by 0.7071 or multiply
+- To find side of an inscribed square:

 - Side of an inscribed cube equals radius of sphere times 1.1547